viswarajramji/JavaScript/readme.md

 Writable - will not be allowed to be modified is set to yes value - value of property

+//Note:

+Check if an object has a property enumerable:  object.propertyIsEnumerable(propertyName);
+Check if the object property is from the current object or another object : object.hasOwnProperty(propertyName);
 ### In Loop

     var object={